-Petra has interests in six producing operations: five mines in South Africa (Finsch, Cullinan, Koffiefontein and Kimberley Underground), extensive tailings operations in Kimberley and one mine in Tanzania (Williamson).
+Petra has interests in five producing operations: three underground mines in South Africa (Finsch, Cullinan and Koffiefontein), the Kimberley Ekapa Mining joint venture (including the Kimberley Underground mine and extensive tailings retreatment operations) and one open pit mine in Tanzania (Williamson).

-The Company also maintains an exploration programme in Botswana and South Africa, but these projects are still early stage and no mining licences have been applied for as yet.
+The Company also maintains an exploration programme in Botswana, but these projects are still early stage and no mining licences have been applied for as yet.

 The mining industry in South Africa is highly regulated in terms of its social and environmental performance, with companies having to uphold stringent standards, which in some cases go beyond the requirements of many international best practice guidelines, in order to maintain their licence to operate.